conmaol/gadelica/grammar/nouns.md

 ### Proper nouns and common nouns

-Nouns can be further classified according to the nature of their denotation – the way in which they relate to entities in the world:
+Nouns can be further classified according to the nature of their denotation – the way in which they relate to entities in the world.

 **Proper nouns** are names of particular entities